omriLugasi/release-toolkit/docs/PLUGINS_FILE.md

 ### Npm Plugin
-Npm plugin integrate to your npm account and responsible to publish versions according to the response of the `git`(github) plugin
+The npm plugin integrates with your npm account and is responsible for publishing versions based on the output from the GitHub plugin.

 ```json
 {